Enhancing Accessibility for an Insurance Website

 Methods

-I searched for more systematic accessibility methods and found the Department of Homeland Security (DHS) Section 508 "Trusted Tester" Conformance Testing process.
-This process provides a minimum baseline for those who conduct accessibility testing on software that is required to be Section 508 compliant.
-The DHS provides free training and tools to conduct the testing.
-I completed the training and conducted the test on the public website.
+To develop a more structured approach to accessibility, I leveraged the Department of Homeland Security’s (DHS) Section 508 "Trusted Tester" Conformance Testing process.
+This process provides a set of guidelines for accessibility testing to ensure compliance with Section 508 standards.
+The DHS offers free training and testing tools, so I completed their training program and used these tools to conduct a comprehensive accessibility test on the website.

 Results